 Ask your school's careers leader or careers adviser what software programs you can use.

-There are some specialist chat rooms about learning and careers such as The Student Room The Student Room also features lots of articles on a range of topics such as choosing what to study, qualifications, apprenticeships, study help and careers.
+There are some specialist chat rooms about learning and careers such as The Student Room which also features lots of articles on topics such as choosing what to study, qualifications, apprenticeships, study help and careers.

 Remember to be careful when using online forums and chatrooms.
 Never give out any personal information such as your phone number, address or where you go to school.

-For advice about staying safe online, visit CEOP and/or Childnet
+For advice about staying safe online, visit CEOP Education's page on the internet, relationships and you and/or Childnet for guidance and tips on navigating the online world.

 Want to join the Armed Forces?